ashmeet-saluja/world-bank-Monthly-currency-exchange-rate-estimates-by-market/README.md

-# world-bank-Monthly-currency-exchange-rate-estimates-by-market
-Monthly currency exchange rate estimates by market
+# Exploratory Data Analysis for world bank Monthly currency exchange rate estimates by market Dataset

-# Exploratory Data Analysis for WLD_RTP_details Dataset

 ## Executive Summary:
 Using Python, I conducted an exploratory data analysis (EDA) on the WLD_RTP_details dataset.
 The goal was to uncover patterns, insights, and relationships within the data.
 This analysis involved data preprocessing, statistical analysis, and data visualization to provide a comprehensive overview of the dataset.